12070 words, novelette, REPRINT

 Off into purple gloom rode Molloqos the Melancholy, borne upon an iron palanquin by four dead Deodands.

-First published in Songs of the Dying Earth, edited by by George R.R.
+Originally published in Songs of the Dying Earth, edited by by George R.R.
 Martin and Gardner Dozois.